I Made Marilyn Monroe’s Sexy Stuffing

 This was the first I’d heard of it, though the recipe has been circling the internet for at least a decade, and it was by far the most interested I’d ever been in stuffing.
 (I was raised on gluten-free stuffing — a dry, tasteless affair — so I never really got the hype.)
 But what made this stuffing interesting to me (and, I would hazard, to much of the rest of the internet) wasn’t the unusual ingredients (raisins, three different kinds of nuts) nor the specificity and obscurity of the instructions (bread is to be soaked and shredded, garlic is strictly prohibited).
 Rather, the appeal is of course in the connection to Marilyn herself, whose inalienable celebrity status still haunts her every move decades after her death.
 If anyone can make stuffing sexy, it’s Marilyn Monroe.

 This inherent, almost subconscious sexiness that still shadows anything even remotely linked to Monroe is something to which few of us are immune.
-While Monroe’s blonde bombshell aesthetic was never one to which I particularly aspired, any mention of the star still earns an instinctive double take.
-When I click on a Marilyn Monroe stuffing recipe, I’m responding along with the rest of the world to the larger-than-life sexiness from which the star, even in death, has never been able to find refuge — an immortal sex appeal that recently left her sharing a grave with the man who leaked her nudes back in 1953, building his publishing empire on her body.
+While Monroe’s blonde bombshell aesthetic was never one to which I particularly aspired, any mention of the star still has me doing an instinctive double take.
+When you or I click on a Marilyn Monroe stuffing recipe, we’re responding to the larger-than-life sexiness from which the star, even in death, has never found refuge — an immortal sex appeal that ultimately left her sharing a grave with the man who leaked her nudes back in 1953, building his publishing empire on her body.

 But while there’s a certain tastelessness to the fact that we can’t even let Marilyn Monroe make stuffing without ogling, in some ways the recipe represents a departure from the blonde bombshell image of the star on which Hugh Hefner based the Playboy aesthetic.
 Part of the appeal of the stuffing recipe is that it provides a glimpse, or at least the illusion of one, into Monroe’s private home life.
 Before celebrities brought us into their homes on their Instagram stories, before tabloids routinely published photos of bare-faced stars running errands in sweats, we had very little access to the everyday lives of celebrities out of the spotlight.
 The idea of old Hollywood’s most iconic sex symbol immersed in mundane acts of domesticity proves strangely tantalizing, a mysterious alternative to the glamorous starlet on the silver screen.
 In their adaptation of the recipe, Matt and Ted Lee take a voyeuristic glimpse into Monroe’s daily life, envisioning the star “prowling the aisles at D’Agostino’s on First Avenue in a crepe dress and heels,” following along as she purchases the ingredients for the stuffing recipe believed to have originated around 1955, when Monroe lived in an apartment at 2 Sutton Place.